VictoriaMetrics-Community/homeassistant-addon-victoriametrics/victoria-metrics/DOCS.md

 This keeps the database under `/data` during normal operation and gives Home Assistant a consistent VictoriaMetrics backup inside the add-on data folder to include in add-on backups.

+If `backupToShare` is enabled, the `vmbackup` output is written to `/share/victoria-metrics-backup/current` instead.
+This can be useful when an external backup system can read the Home Assistant `share` folder but cannot access add-on data.

 ## Configuration

 ### Retention